6G-SANDBOX/docs/docs/toolkit-installer/installation.md

 Therefore, it is recommended to move the TNLCM virtual machine to an OpenNebula host that is compatible with MongoDB.

-To check the CPU models of the hosts, you can access the Infrastructure tab from the left sidebar of OpenNebula's Sunstone, go to Host, and select the host.
+To check the CPU models of the hosts, you can access the Infrastructure tab from the left sidebar of OpenNebula's Sunstone, go to Host and select the host.
 Once a host is selected, in the Info section, scroll down to the Attributes section, where the **KVM_CPU_MODEL** field shows the host's CPU model.

 ![host](./images/host.png)